Golden Globes 2021 winner predictions: I Care a Lot, The Queen's Gambit

-Now that we've seen her magnificent performance as Marla Grayson in I Care a Lot, it's almost time to find out whether Rosamund Pike takes home an award at this year's Golden Globes.
+We've seen her magnificent performance as Marla Grayson in I Care a Lot, and now it's almost time to find out whether Rosamund Pike takes home an award at this year's Golden Globes.
 She's up for best actress (musical or comedy), but faces stiff competition from Anya Taylor-Joy (Emma) and Maria Bakalova (Borat Subsequent Moviefilm).

 Elsewhere, the TV and movie awards show dropped a few surprise nominations this year, embracing revenge thriller Promising Young Woman with four nods.
 The film starring Carey Mulligan sits behind The Trial of Chicago 7 (five nods) and overall leader Netflix's Mank (six).
 But Chloé Zhao's lauded Nomadland is probably the favorite to win best picture (drama), making Zhao's entry to the Marvel Cinematic Universe with Eternals (arriving at the end of the year) even more enticing.